opencoweb/coweb/docs/tutorial/shopping.rst

 Open the :file:`colist.js` file for the last time.
 Add the necessary statements at the top of the file to import the new :class:`colist.CoopGrid` class and extend your :func:`dojo.ready` callback to build an instance.

-After these edits, your file should look something like the following:
+After these edits, your completed file should look something like the following:

 .. highlight:: javascript
 .. literalinclude:: ../../www/examples/colist/colist.js

 Checkpoint: Checking grid highlights
 ####################################